 I was in another world.

 Me: No. That wasn't the situation.
 A sister wife bore the girls.
 We're very modern.

 She actually gasped.
 How dare she assume anything.
 Sometimes I'm taken off guard when someone over 50 can still be a bimbo, but they exist in Beverly Hills.

 Now we are in full work out mode, squeezing our glutes so hard I almost vomited.
 The old lady didn't even break a sweat!
 I should mention she also was a size four and had huge diamond rocks on half her fingers.

-Old Lady: You keep coming and you'll get back into your skinny jeans in no time.
+Old Lady: You keep coming and you'll get back into a bikini rocking Ibiza in no time.

 Me: Well maybe you should embrace your face?

 Me: I'm about to do a face plant.

 We were on the 200th leg lift.
 Both of my thighs were shaking.
 I was jello.
 My heart was giving out.
 My blood sugar was dropping.
 There are no clocks in the room.
 I hate Beverly Hills.